rimutaka/posts/cloudfront-analytics/readme.md

 ![referrer report](referrer.png)

-The only four charts with visitor information are Devices, Browsers, Operating Systems and Locations.
+There are only four charts with visitor information: *Devices*, *Browsers*, *Operating Systems* and *Locations*.
 They are very superficial - you cannot drill down into the data.
 What you see in the screenshots here is how granular it gets.

 ![devices](devices.png)